mnapoli/aoe2-de-macos/README.md

 # Running Age of Empires 2 DE on macOS

 There are too many outdated instructions online.
-This place is meant to contain the most up-to-date instructions for running Age of Empires 2 DE on macOS.
+This place is meant to contain the most up-to-date instructions for running Age of Empires 2 DE on macOS (with multiplayer support).

+You need MacOS Big Sur 11.1 or greater.

-- Install [Crossover](https://www.codeweavers.com/crossover) (requires a paid license)
+- Install [Crossover](https://www.codeweavers.com/crossover) (requires a paid license but there's a free trial)
 - Create a new Windows 10 bottle in Crossover
 - Install Steam
 - Open steam and install AOE2:DE